paulosuzart/JTornado/README.rst

 ==============
 JTornado uses a single thread to accept connections from clients using the default enviroment Selector to register its interests on the SelectableChannels
 (ServerSocketChannel or SocketChannel).
-Since its not possible to "fork()" the HttpServer like in python, any task - other than accepting connections - is executed in a thread pool (2 threads only).
+Since its not possible to "fork()" the HttpServer like in python, any task - other than accepting connections - is executed in a thread pool (virtually one thread per processor).

 We should move from simple ByteBuffers to Memory Mapped.